 A debt collector that owns a debt account is a creditor.
 A creditor has several legal means of collecting a debt.
 But, before the creditor can force the debtor to pay the debt, the creditor must go to court to receive a judgment.
 A court (or in some states, a law firm for the plaintiff) is required to notify the debtor of the time and place of the hearing.
 This notice is called a "summons to appear" or a "summons and complaint."
 In some jurisdictions, a process server will present the summons personally.
 In others the sheriff's deputy will pay a visit with the summons, and in others the notice will appear in the mail.
 Each jurisdiction has different civil procedure rules regarding proper service of notice.
 (See Served Summons and Complaint to learn more about this process.)

 Therefore, if you receive a summons, the first thing you should do is contact the law firm representing the creditor.
-Open a negotiation to see if they are willing to settle the debt.
-If not, it would be wise to respond as indicated in the summons.
+If you truly owe the debt and feel that it has not yet reached its statute of limitations, then open a negotiation to settle the debt.
+If you can't reach an agreement, respond as indicated in the summons.
 If there is a hearing, attend it and present your side of the story to the judge.
 Use facts, tell the truth, dress appropriately, and show the court respect.
 The court may or may not decide in your favor, but at least you exercised your right to be heard.

 The court may decide to grant a judgment to the creditor.
 A judgment is a declaration by a court that the creditor has the legal right to demand a wage garnishment, a levy on the debtor's bank accounts, and a lien on the debtor's property.
 Which of these tools the creditor will use depends on the circumstances.
 We discuss each of these remedies below.